 This isn't a one-size-fits-all assessment of lines of code.
 Our commit processor has been painstakingly built to provide you with the most precise measurement of your team's output.
-Line Impact is transparent and customizable, so you and your engineers know what's being measured and why.
+Diff Delta is transparent and customizable, so you and your engineers know what's being measured and why.

-Deletion: Each deleted line of code can count for up to 10 points
+Each added line of code counts for up to 10 points.

 The "action detected" is combined with our assessment of the line's context to yield our final estimate of cognitive load.
 Here are a few types of context recognized by GitClear: